fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 Unsupervised machine learning algorithms are typically used to cluster points of data based on distance.
-The unsupervised learning algorithm that you will learn about in this book is as follows:
+The unsupervised learning algorithm that you will learn about in this course is as follows:

 -   **k-means**:** **The k-means algorithm is a popular algorithm that is typically used to segment customers into unique categories based